deeptikorwar/MyBash/README.md

 I have added these two files:
 MyScript 1 - contains commands from 01 video
 MyScript 2 - contains commands from 02, 03 and 04 videos

+I think you should describe how users should make use of this scripts download execute and run on Mac using the sh command